PeteMichaud/sfml_demo/SideScroller/readme.md

 = To do

 *   Particle System improvements
-    *   change shape to be arbitrary RenderableThing (ie shapes and sprites)
     *   change from array of structs to struct of arrays (for PU cache improvements)
 *   Gamestates
     *   Make the game itself a gamestate